ManuelOtt-code/Project-DC/README.md

 Instructions on how to use the codes are given in the files.
-Order of files that have to be opened: All other files are either outdated or where for us to play around.
+Order of files that have to be opened:

 "Data_extraction+processing.ipynb"